radon-h2020/radon-demonstrator/labs/gmt.md

 ### Tasks

 - Activate the `Artifacts` view for the canvas.
-- On each AWS Lambda node, attach an artifact of the type `zip` with the following url for each:
+- On each AWS Lambda node, attach an artifact of the type `zip` with the following URL for each:
   - Get: `http://cloudstash.io/artifact_download/1cea0130441318a22cee6904ea971a`
   - Create: `http://cloudstash.io/artifact_download/36f24b63abeb3a7f70a1f1ca42077e`
   - List: `http://cloudstash.io/artifact_download/9f9fd845ed2f3b061136179467ba5f`